So you want to publish a children’s book?

 If you already created a book proposal as we talked about earlier, step two and three are already drafted.

-For a more in-depth look, complete with photos and videos of how to do this process step-by-step, simply click here.
+For a more in-depth look, complete with photos and videos of how to do this process step-by-step, simply check out the article on Amazon self-publishing linked above.

 Prior to launching your book, it’s vital to consider how you plan to market your book.
 This is where the word platform comes in.